doctrine/dbal/docs/en/reference/types.rst

     set by `date_default_timezone_set() <http://docs.php.net/manual/en/function.date-default-timezone-set.php>`_
     or by the php.ini configuration ``date.timezone``.

-    If you need specific timezone handling you have to handle this in your domain, converting all the values back and forth from UTC.
+    If you need specific timezone handling you can either handle this in your domain, converting all the values back and forth from UTC, or use the :ref:`datetime_utc <datetime_utc>` / :ref:`datetime_utc_immutable` types, which store and retrieve the values in the UTC timezone for you.

 Array types
 ~~~~~~~~~~~